,

 A large HMO is a property that’s let to five or more tenants from more than one household.
 In this type of property some or all of the tenants share toilet, bathroom or kitchen facilities, and at least one tenant pays rent.

 If you let a large HMO, it will need a licence.
 In 2018, mandatory HMO licensing was extended to cover properties of all sizes, and not just those with three or more storeys.
-At the same time, new HMO minimum room sizes and limits on overcrowding were introduced.
+At the same time, a minimum size for a bedroom and limits on overcrowding were introduced.

 The minimum bedroom sizes for licensed HMOs are as follows: